 Equity and diversity

 Bond University is an equal opportunity employer.
-In line with Bond University’s mission and strategic direction, people from diverse backgrounds, women, indigenous and people with a disability are encouraged to apply for positions at the University.
+In line with Bond University’s strategic direction, people from diverse backgrounds, women, indigenous and people with a disability are encouraged to apply for positions at the University.

 Culturally speaking, the Centre promotes engagement by assisting students and the University to connect with the local Indigenous community.
 Our Elder in Residence is Aunty Joyce Summers.Read more